BravoTech – Tech Updates, Business Tips & SEO Techniques

 One of the most common issues with Selenium scripts is that they may try to interact with an element on the page before it has finished loading.
 This can lead to a number of errors, including “ElementNotVisibleException” and “NoSuchElementException”.
 To avoid these errors, you can use Selenium’s built-in explicit wait functions, such as WebDriverWait and ExpectedConditions.
 These functions allow you to wait for a specific condition to be met before interacting with an element.

 Alerts and pop-ups can be tricky to handle in Selenium as they are not part of the page’s HTML.
-To handle these elements, you can use Selenium’s Alert class, which allows you to accept, dismiss, or send keys to an alert or pop-up.
+You can use Selenium’s Alert class to handle these elements.
+Which allows you to accept, dismiss, or send keys to an alert or pop-up.
 It’s important to note that you must switch to the alert or pop-up using the switch_to.alert method before interacting with it.

 AJAX, or Asynchronous JavaScript and XML, is a technology used to update web pages asynchronously.
-This can cause issues when testing with Selenium, as the page may not have finished loading before the script tries to interact with an element.
+This can cause issues when testing with Selenium.
+The page may not have finished loading before the script tries to interact with an element.
 To handle AJAX, you can use Selenium’s built-in explicit wait functions, as mentioned above, or you can use JavaScript to check for the completion of an AJAX request.

 By avoiding these common mistakes, you can get the most out of Selenium WebDriver and write reliable and maintainable scripts.
 Happy automation!